Copper

 Investing in Copper

-The investment landscape for Copper offers multiple avenues for exposure, ranging from equities of mining and processing companies to exchange-traded funds, commodity futures, and direct physical holdings.
-Understanding the unique characteristics of the Copper market is essential for informed investment decisions.
+The investment landscape for Copper offers 5 primary vehicles for exposure, ranging from equities of mining and processing companies to ETFs and commodity instruments.
+With prices currently around 12,600-13,000 $/tonne, the Copper market reflects both structural demand growth and ongoing supply chain challenges.

 Investment Vehicles